 - "Entry to Practice" postgraduate programmes that have been designed to systematically develop students to an Accord standard as a basis for entry to practice in a particular engineering occupational role. - Other taught postgraduate programmes that develop a specific body of knowledge or capability that has been identified by the profession as necessary for practice in a specialised or specific area of practice.
 This might include practice areas with particular legal or safety implications.
-Accreditation is intended to such programmes as meeting a defined need as identified by the engineering community.
-It does not signify a programme as meeting a particular Accord outcome.
-Amended criteria for the accreditation of such postgraduate programmes are provided in Schedule 4.
+Accreditation is intended to signal that these programmes are meeting a defined need as identified by the engineering community.
+It does not signify a programme meets a particular Accord outcome.
+Criteria for the accreditation of such postgraduate programmes are provided in Schedule 4.